COMSOC-Community/prefsampling/docs/_sources/quickstart.rst

 * Ordinal samplers return collections of :code:`np.ndarray`, that is, `Numpy <https://numpy.org/>`_ arrays where the most preferred candidate is at position 0, the next one at position 1 and so forth;
 * Approval samplers return collections of :code:`set`, where each set contains the approved candidates.

+In all cases, the candidates are named `0, 1, 2, ...`.

 General Syntax
 --------------